Coffee…with butter and coconut oil?

 Brew 1 cup (8-12 oz.) of coffee (preferably with low-toxin, organic beans) using your favorite method.

-Add 1-2 tablespoons of organic, unrefined Coconut Oil.
+Add 1-2 tablespoons of organic, unrefined MCT Oil.

 Add 1-2 tablespoons of grass-fed, unsalted, organic butter.